tiagostutz/casbin-jwt-express/README.md

 ## JWT Spec

+This middleware expects the underlying request to have an `Authorization` HTTP Header in format of `Bearer <JWT_TOKEN>`

-- The JWT token `payload` must have two attributes:
+The JWT token `payload` atteribute must having two attributes:
 - `sub`:  the "user" (subject) of the rules to be applied.
 It must be your user identification on the systems.
 Can be an ID, a e-mail address, a login or whatever you use.
-    - `policy`: has the applied policies to the user having the permissions enforced.
+- `policy`: has the policies (ACL) that will be used to enforce the subject (user) authorization
-- The provided `jwtSecret` provided in the initialization of this middleware must be the same as the one used to sign the JWT Token.

-## Middleware Parameters
+## Middleware Initialization Parameters

 - `modelSource`: Can be a filePath for a model file or a JSON Object with the String representation of the model.
 In case of the JSON model, it must have a `fromText` attribute with the text representation of the model.
 See below an example.
-- `jwtSecret`: The secret used to sign the token.
+- `jwtSecret`: The secret used to sign the token so the middleware can decode the token and inspect its content.
 PS: Currently the middleware does not support certificate-based signature
 - `ignoredPathsRegex`: if you want some URL patterns to not be enforced (like login URL), you can pass an String with a single Path or a Regex to match.